 Step by Step Instructions

-Hint: There is no need to peel the guavas as the fibers in the peel will be strained out later in the cooking process.
+Hint: No need to peel the guavas as the fibers in the peel will be strained out later in the cooking process.
 Feel free to leave the peel on if desired.

 Important: Be patient at the straining step as it takes time; using a spoon to move the puree around will help significantly.